bollimuntha-shreya/Ro-Bots/README.md

 # Robotics Projects Repository
 Welcome to the **Ro-Bots** repository!
-This collection showcases our comprehensive projects in robotics, computer vision, and sensor calibration.
-Each project is organized into its respective folder, containing all necessary code, documentation, and resources.
+These are projects I completed as part of the **Mobile Robotics** course.
+This collection showcases my work in robotics, computer vision, and sensor calibration.
+Each project is organized into its respective folder, containing all necessary code and resources.

 ## Table of Contents
 - [ICP SLAM](#1-icp-slam)